 Performance / Speed

-Both Ruby and Rails intentionally optimize for things like developer happiness, high productivity, and quick prototyping.
+Both Ruby and Rails intentionally optimize for developer happiness, high productivity, and quick prototyping.

-And in practice what this means is you need to be aware of the fact that not all applications are well suited to be built with Ruby on Rails.
+And in practice, what this means is you need to be aware that not all applications are well suited to be built with Ruby on Rails.
 Especially the ones that have high demands in terms of performance.

-It’s important to know ahead of time what type of application you are trying to build and optimize for.
-And you might decide that you will either build some parts of it with Ruby on Rails, or none of them.
+It’s important to know what type of application you are trying to build and optimize for ahead of time.
+And you might decide that you will either build some parts of it with Ruby on Rails or none of them.

-In terms of the real-life applications that I’ve built, I can attest to the fact that it can scale up to millions of users without problems.
-After you’ve hit that milestone, you can think about pulling out parts of the application that are slow and rewrite them in a language that is more performance optimized.
+In terms of the real-life applications that I’ve built, I can attest that it can scale up to millions of users without problems.
+After you’ve hit that milestone, you can think about pulling out parts of the application that are slow and rewriting them in a more performance-optimized language.

-There are also a lot of things you can do scale your Rails application.
-Like adding more hardware, caching, and code optimization.
+You can also do many things to scale your Rails application, like adding more hardware, caching, and code optimization.